-The League of Nations has its origins in the 14 Points Speech of President Woodrow Wilson, part of a presentation given in January 1918 outlining of his ideas for peace after the carnage of World War I. Wilson envisioned an organization that was charged with resolving conflicts before they exploded into bloodshed and warfare.
+The League of Nations has its origins in the Fourteen Points speech of President Woodrow Wilson, part of a presentation given in January 1918 outlining of his ideas for peace after the carnage of World War I. Wilson envisioned an organization that was charged with resolving conflicts before they exploded into bloodshed and warfare.

 By December of the same year, Wilson left for Paris to transform his 14 Points into what would become the Treaty of Versailles.
 Seven months later, he returned to the United States with a treaty that included the idea for what became the League of Nations.

 In response, Wilson took the debate to the American people, embarking on a 27-day train journey to sell the treaty to live audiences but cut his tour short due to exhaustion and sickness.
 Upon arriving back in Washington, D.C., Wilson had a stroke.

 Congress did not ratify the treaty, and the United States refused to take part in the League of Nations.

 In other countries, the League of Nations was a more popular idea.

 Under the leadership of Lord Cecil, the British Parliament created the Phillimore Committee as an exploratory body and announced support of it.
 French liberals followed, with the leaders of Sweden, Switzerland, Belgium, Greece, Czechoslovakia and other smaller nations responding in kind.

 In 1919 the structure and process of the League were laid out in a covenant developed by all the countries taking part in the Paris Peace Conference.
 The League began organizational work in the fall of 1919, spending its first 10 months with a headquarters in London before moving to Geneva.

 By 1920, 48 countries had joined the League of Nations.